-We base our pictures on our own photographic material, often of stunning landscapes, but also of other subjects that struck us as special from rusting iron to floating jellyfish.
+We base our images on our own photographic material, often of various landscapes, but also of other subjects that struck us — from rusting iron to floating jellyfish.

 Apart from pictures of what we see around us in the flat landscape of the Dutch “polders”, we have many showing the wild Highlands of Scotland, our home for several months each year.